-E. Idaho tribes plan to build two new casinos
+E. Idaho tribes plan to build 2 new casinos

-Associated Press - April 30, 2008 4:04 PM ET FORT HALL, Idaho (AP) - Officials with the Shoshone-Bannock Tribes in southeastern Idaho say they plan to build two new casinos on the Fort Hall…
+The Shoshone-Bannock Tribes in southeastern Idaho plan to build two new casinos on the Fort Hall Reservation, officials said.

 Related Casino News:

-- E. Idaho tribes plan to build 2 new casinos
+- E. Idaho tribes plan to build two new casinos

 - Idaho rebuffs tribe’s casino request